 OTHER RISK MITIGATION PROCESSES

-- the establishment of Board Charter and Code of Conduct which assist Directors and employees of the Group in defining the minimal ethical standards and conducts in discharging their responsibilities; and
+- The establishment of Board Charter and Code of Ethics and Conduct which assist the Directors and employees of the Group in defining the minimal ethical standards and conducts in discharging their responsibilities; and

-- the implementation of a whistle-blowing policy and procedures to provide a channel for legitimate concerns to be raised by employees or other stakeholders to the Senior Independent Non-Executive Director and the Audit Committee.
+- The implementation of a Whistleblowing Policy and Procedures to provide a channel for legitimate concerns to be raised by employees or other stakeholders to the Audit Committee’s Chairman.

 BOARD ASSURANCE AND LIMITATION

 The Board confirms that there is an ongoing process for identifying, evaluating and managing significant risks faced by the Group.
-While the Board reiterates that the risk management and systems of internal control should be continuously improved in line with evolving business developments, it should also be noted that all risk management systems and systems of internal control can only manage rather than eliminate the risks of the failure to achieve business objectives.
-Therefore, these systems of internal control and risk management in the Group can only provide reasonable but not absolute assurance against material misstatements, frauds and losses.
+While the Board reiterates that the risk management and internal control system are continuously improved in line with evolving business developments, it should also be noted that all the risk management systems and internal control system can only manage rather than eliminate the risks of failure to achieve business objectives.
+Therefore, these systems of internal control and risk management in the Group can only provide reasonable but not absolute assurance against all material misstatements, frauds and losses.

-Based on their procedures performed, the External Auditors have reported to the Board that nothing has come to their attention that causes them to believe that this Statement is not prepared, in all material respect, in accordance with disclosure required by paragraphs 41 and 42 of the Statement on Risk Management and Internal Control: Guidance for Directors of Listed Issuers to be set out, nor it is factually inaccurate.
-RPG 5 does not require the External Auditors to consider whether this Statement covers all risks and controls, or to form an opinion on the adequacy and effectiveness of the Group’s risk and control system.
+Based on their procedures performed, the External Auditors have reported to the Board that nothing has come to their attention that causes them to believe that this Statement is not prepared, in all material respect, in accordance with disclosure required by paragraphs 41 and 42 of the Statement on Risk Management and Internal Control: Guidance for Directors of Listed Issuers as set out, nor it is factually inaccurate.
+AAPG 3 does not require the External Auditors to consider whether this Statement covers all risks and controls, or to form an opinion on the adequacy and effectiveness of the Group’s risk and control system.

-For the financial year under review, no significant control failures, weaknesses that result in material losses and require disclosure were identified.
-The Board is of the view that the systems of internal control and risk management, procedures and processes in place are reasonable, adequate and effective in safeguarding the assets of the Group, interests of shareholders and other stakeholders.
+For the financial year under review, the Board is of the view that the systems of internal control and risk management, procedures and processes in place are reasonable, adequate and effective in safeguarding the assets of the Group, interests of shareholders and other stakeholders.